Protect Yourself – Updated April 2026

 Take regular breaks

-Do not gamble for hours on end.
-Take breaks of at least 15-30 minutes every hour.
-Use the time to stretch, drink water, and reflect on how much you have been playing.
-Breaks disrupt the flow of gambling.
+Don't gamble for hours on end.
+Take breaks of at least 15–30 minutes every hour.
+Breaks disrupt the flow and help you make conscious decisions about continuing or stopping.

 8

-Activate deposit limits, loss limits and time limits in your account.
-These tools are not there to limit your freedom – they exist to protect you.
-Start with conservative limits; you can always adjust them later.
+Activate deposit limits, loss limits, and time limits in your account.
+These tools exist to protect you.
+All iGaming Ontario-licensed casinos must provide them — use them from day one.

 9

-Take notes of how much time and money you spend on gambling.
-Most casinos offer gambling history you can review.
-Be honest with yourself – if the numbers surprise you, it may be a signal to reassess your habits.
+Most casinos offer a gambling history you can review.
+Be honest with yourself — if the numbers surprise you, reassess your habits.
+Transparency with yourself is the first step to staying in control.

 10